This is an advanced topic that assumes that the reader has a solid knowledge of LookML.

 aircraft Explore file.
 In the

-e_faa_refined project we want to dramatically simplify the
+e_faa_refined project you can use a refinement to dramatically simplify the

-aircraft Explore is an imported file, we can’t edit it directly.
-So let’s add a refinement to it instead.
-In this case, we’ve created a separate file called
+aircraft Explore is an imported file, you can’t edit it directly.
+Instead, you can add a refinement to it.
+Here is an example of a separate file called

 refinements.lkml that contains this LookML: